grandonbarcia/habbit-tracker/README.md

 # Habit-Tracker

-This app tracks daily helps tracks my daily habits and journal entries on a calendar to show my daily habits throughout the month.
+This app tracks my daily habits and journal entries.
+After submission, it displays an icon on on a calendar to let me know what habit I did that day.

 ## Motivation